Post graduation results of ETC students who completed degree requirements in December 2020 and may 2021

 We’re hiring: Leadership & Innovation Teaching Track Faculty

-Come teach the future of entertainment.
+Come guide the future of entertainment.

 Training leaders who inspire creative teams

-A fantastic place to learn, work, and play
+A fantastic place to build your future

 – Collaborate with ETC faculty and staff on Executive Education initiatives and workshops related to ETC’s Creative Chaos research.